PrefectHQ/prefect/docs/concepts/tasks.md

 Caching refers to the ability of a task run to reflect a finished state without actually running the code that defines the task.
 This allows you to efficiently reuse results of tasks that may be expensive to run with every flow run, or reuse cached results if the inputs to a task have not changed.

 To determine whether a task run should retrieve a cached state, we use "cache keys".
-Cache keys are a string value that indicate if two runs match.
+A cache key is a string value that indicates if a run should be considered identical to another.
 When a task run with a cache key finishes, we attach that cache key to the state.
 When each task run starts, we will look for states with a matching cache key.
 If we find a state with an identical key, we will use the cached state instead of running the task again.

 You must specify a `cache_key_fn` that returns a cache key.
 You may optionally provide a `cache_expiration` timedelta indicating when the cache expires.
 If you do not specify a `cache_expiration`, the cache key does not expire.